 5. GET GROCERIES

-I like to purchase my groceries the day before my big bake up session as I like to do my baking in the early morning, so then I have the rest of the day to spend with the family.
+I like to purchase my groceries the day before my big bake up session as I like to do my baking in the early morning, and that way I have the rest of the day to spend with my family.

 6. READ THROUGH YOUR RECIPES

-Read through your recipes to see if there is anything that needs to pre-prepping, soaking, marinating, cooling etc. This will give you a good indication of what you should bake first.
+Read through your recipes to see if there is anything that needs pre-prepping, soaking, marinating, cooling etc. This will give you a good indication of what you should bake first.
 I usually bake whatever recipe is required longest in the oven first, so then I can prepare the next recipe as it’s baking.
-All the recipes in my 50+ Freezer Friendly Lunch Box Recipes eBook are super simple and don’t require a huge amount of time to bake.
+All the recipes in my Lunch Box Recipe Cookbook are super simple and don’t require a huge amount of time to bake.

 7. STORING FREEZABLE BAKING

 On the day I make the baked items I place them directly into an airtight container to ensure they are frozen as fresh as can be.
-I don’t use any freezer sheets or freezer bags as I find if using a good quality airtight container you don’t need it, which then eliminates the extra expense and waste.
-Freezing on the same day as baking means that when defrosted they will be just as fresh as the day it was baked.
+I don’t use any freezer sheets or freezer bags as I find if using a good quality airtight container they’re simply not needed, which then eliminates the extra expense and waste.
+Freezing on the same day as baking means that when defrosted they will be just as fresh as the day they were baked.

 8. DON’T FORGET TO LABEL

-There you go, my tips on how to prepare for a big lunchbox freezer baking session.
-I hope this helps you to create a little calm on those chaotic school mornings.
+There you go, that’s my tips on how to prepare for a big lunchbox freezer baking session.
+I hope these tips help you to create a little calm on those chaotic school mornings.